48 Lessons to Blues Lessons to Get Started With

 Learn the Blues ( Minor Pentatonic ) and Pentatonic ( Major Pentatonic ) scales on ukulele.
 A practical approach to learning theses two essential scales using the Blues.
 These five note scales, the Major Pentatonic and the Blues or Minor Pentatonic scales are two of the most common scales used in contemporary music.
-This lesson focuses on the blues scale in the common key of D.

 What is the Blues?

+The Blues are at the heart of all American music.
+It has influenced Country, Rock, Folk, Jazz, Bluegrass and just about every form of American music we listen to today.
 The Blues - a chord progression, a scale, a feeling.
-This UkuleleLesson presents an introduction to the blues progression and a couple of scale position of the pentatonic scale to get you started improvising.
+This lesson presents an introduction to the blues progression and a couple of scale position of the pentatonic scale to get you started improvising.

 Comping the Blues for Guitar, String Family 1234

 Using the blues progression will can explore all voicings on string family 1 2 3 4.
 Using Voice Leading principles we will explore all 4 voicings of a seventh chords.
 To goal here is to play a different voicing in each measure.
 By transposing the C7 voicings to F7 (up 5 frets) and G7 (up 2 frets from F7).

 Which Way Is Up? - Up, Down, Ascending, Descending, etc...

 What is up, down, higher, lower, top, bottom, ascending, descending on a guitar?
 Up, down, higher, lower, top, bottom, ascending, descending should refer to musical pitch and not to direction as we know it.
 Up and higher refers to the raising of musical pitch.
 Down and lower refer to the lowering of musical pitch.
 Top refers to the upper note of a chord voicing or musical phrase and bottom refers to the lowest note.

 Basic Blues Progressions in C Major

 Basic and Quick Change blues chord progressions in the key of C major using the core 7th chords from the Big Six series of lessons.
 This is a great way to explore this core chord in various keys.
 These are the two most common blues progressions used in traditional and contemporary music.

 Basic Blues Progressions in G Major

 Basic and Quick Change blues chord progressions in the key of G major using the core 7th chords from the Big Six series of lessons.
 This is great way to explore this core chord in various keys.
 These are the two most common blues progressions used in traditional and contemporary music.